-The parameters of Cloud Hosting, like any form of cloud computing, can be foggy and unsure.
+The parameters of Cloud Server Hosting, like any form of cloud computing, can be foggy and unsure.
 The below comic expresses the dangers that can be found in a cloud’s gray areas.

 Regardless of misunderstandings and a range of quality provided by various cloud service providers (CSPs), there is a legitimate reason why so many enterprises are shifting their attention and resources to the cloud.
 Beyond its general positive aspects (and we will discuss little-mentioned ones below), cloud technology has different implications for different types of businesses.
 Industries such as investing, marketing (both covered previously in this blog), and mobile applications can all benefit in different ways.

 Mobile apps will be the focus today.
 We will briefly review broad cloud advantages – typical and atypical – and then specifically explore relevance to companies in the business of mobile applications.

 Advantages of cloud computing – obvious & not so obvious